Battle of Orbulaq

-The Battle of Orbulaq was fought in 1643 between Jahangir sultan Khan and Huntaiji Erdeni Batur, resulting in the defeat of Erdeni Batur's army by the Jalantush Bahadur's Kazakhs, led by Jahangir Sultan (later Jahangir sultan Khan) with the assistance of the Uzbek Emir of Samarkand.
-The battle, fought during a series of Kazakh-Dzungar Wars, was one of the initial turning points in the liberation war of the Kazakhs against the Dzhungar invasion in the 17th century.
+The Battle of Orbulaq was fought in 1643 between Jahangir sultan Khan and Khong Tayiji Erdeni Batur, resulting in the defeat of Erdeni Batur's army by the Jalantush Bahadur's Kazakhs, led by Jahangir Sultan (later Jahangir sultan Khan) with the assistance of the Uzbek Emir of Samarkand.
+The battle, fought during a series of Kazakh-Dzungar Wars, was one of the initial turning points in the liberation war of the Kazakhs against the Dzungar invasion in the 17th century.

 Background

 In the seventeenth century Kazakhstan presented the picture of a politically fragmented country.
 No stable economic and political ties could be formed between the Kazakh zhuzs.
 The difficulties standing in the way of uniting the Kazakh lands into a stable centralized state may be attributed to the economic backwardness of the Kazakh khanate and the predominance of a natural economy, marked by the decline of the towns in southern Kazakhstan.

-The Dzungars or Oirats were mongol tribal confederation inhabiting north-western and western regions of present-day Xinjiang.
+The Dzungars or Oirats were a Mongol tribal confederation inhabiting north-western and western regions of present-day Xinjiang.
 Dzungar Khanate was established on the upper Emil River south of the Tarbagatai Mountains in the first half of the 17th century.
 Starting from the middle of the 17th century, the strategic goal of the Dzungar was to increase their pastoral territories by invading and annexing the lands of neighboring khanates.
-An aggressive foreign policy towards Zhetysu and Central Asia aggravated Kazakhstan-Dzhungar relations and often led to military conflicts.
-The struggle with the Dzhungars was headed by the son of Esim Khan - Jahangir sultan-Sultan (1629-1680).
-Starting from 1635, Jahangir sultan-Sultan conducted a series of major battles with Dzhungar troops with varying success.
-In one of the battles in 1635, Jahangir sultan sultan was defeated and captured.
-Jahangir sultan sultan was in a privileged position in the camp of Oirat huntaiji and, according to some sources, even married one of his daughters.
-After returning from captivity, Jahangir sultan sultan again led the fight against the Dzhungars.
+An aggressive foreign policy towards Zhetysu and Central Asia aggravated Kazakh-Dzungar relations and often led to military conflicts.
+The struggle with the Dzungars was headed by the son of Esim Khan - Jahangir Sultan (1629-1680).
+Starting from 1635, Jahangir Sultan conducted a series of major battles with Dzungar troops with varying success.
+In one of the battles in 1635, Jahangir sultan was defeated and captured.
+Jahangir sultan was in a privileged position in the camp of Oirat Khong Tayiji and, according to some sources, even married one of his daughters.
+After returning from captivity, Jahangir sultan again led the fight against the Dzungars.